Texas Alliance for Geographic Education (TAGE)

 “To support and advocate for geographic education in the Texas educational community.”

-The Texas Alliance for Geographic Education (Texas Alliance) is part of the Grosvenor Center for Geographic Education in the Department of Geography at Texas State University.
+The Texas Alliance for Geographic Education (TAGE) is part of the Grosvenor Center for Geographic Education in the Department of Geography at Texas State University.
 The Texas Alliance is a university-based, statewide resource that works with a network of geographers, scholars, and educators in support of K-12 geography education.
 We provide quality, free and low-cost resources that enhance understanding of geography content, concepts, and skills to Texas’ K-12 educational community.
 The Texas Alliance is committed to providing Texas teachers with the knowledge and skills necessary to engage students in exploring and understanding their world.

 Over 3,000 members of the Texas Alliance are located across Texas.
 Members receive first notice of professional development and events.
 Join Now.